Madeleine Albright: Sanctions against Iraq

+During the 1990s and 2000s, many surveys and studies concluded that excess deaths in Iraq—specifically among children under the age of 5—greatly increased after the implementation of sanctions against Iraq following the Iraqi invasion of Kuwait in August 1990.
+Later surveys conducted during the U.S.-led occupation of Iraq (2003–2011) "all put the U5MR in Iraq during 1995–2000 in the vicinity of 40 per 1000," suggesting that "there was no major rise in child mortality in Iraq after 1990 and during the period of the sanctions."

-On May 12, 1996, then-ambassador Albright defended UN sanctions against Iraq on a 60 Minutes segment in which Lesley Stahl asked her, "We have heard that half a million children have died.
+On May 12, 1996, then-ambassador Albright defended the sanctions on a 60 Minutes segment in which Lesley Stahl asked her, "We have heard that half a million children have died.
 I mean, that's more children than died in Hiroshima.
 And, you know, is the price worth it?" and Albright replied, "We think the price is worth it."
 The segment won an Emmy Award.
 Albright later criticized Stahl's segment as "amount[ing] to Iraqi propaganda", saying that her question was a loaded question.
 She wrote, "I had fallen into a trap and said something I did not mean", and that she regretted coming "across as cold-blooded and cruel".
 She apologized for her remarks in a 2020 interview with The New York Times, calling them "totally stupid".

-Whereas it was widely believed that the sanctions more than doubled Iraq's child mortality rate, research following the 2003 U.S.-led invasion of Iraq has shown that commonly cited data were fabricated by the Iraqi government and that "there was no major rise in child mortality in Iraq after 1990 and during the period of the sanctions".
-Albright addressed the controversy at length in a 2020 memoir: "In fact, the producers of 60 Minutes were duped.
-Subsequent research has shown that Iraqi propagandists deceived international observers ...
-Per a 2017 article in the British Medical Journal of Global Health, the data 'were rigged to show a huge and sustained—and largely non-existent—rise in child mortality ... to heighten international concern and so get the international sanctions ended.' ...
-This is not to deny that UN sanctions contributed to hardships in Iraq or to say that my answer to Stahl's question wasn't a mistake.
-They did, and it was. ...
-U.S. policy throughout the 1990s was to prevent Iraq from reconstituting its most dangerous weapons programs.
-Short of another war, UN sanctions were the best means for doing so."
+Albright addressed the controversy in her 2020 memoir, acknowledging that her answer was "a mistake" and "that UN sanctions contributed to hardships in Iraq," but also noting that "the producers of 60 Minutes were duped.
+Subsequent research has shown that Iraqi propagandists deceived international observers," citing a 2017 article in The BMJ.

 Art ownership lawsuit

 Following The Washington Post's profile of Albright by Michael Dobbs, an Austrian man named Philipp Harmer launched legal action against Albright, claiming her father had illegally taken possession of artwork that belonged to his great-grandfather, Karl Nebrich.
 Nebrich, a German-speaking Prague industrialist, abandoned some of the possessions in his apartment when ethnic Germans were expelled from the country after World War II under the Beneš decrees.
 His apartment, at 11 Hradčanská Street in Prague, was subsequently given to Korbel and his family.
 Harmer alleged that Korbel stole his great-grandfather's artwork.
-Counsel for Albright's family stated that Hammer's claim was unfounded.
+Counsel for Albright's family stated that Harmer's claim was unfounded.